Brown-University-Library/borrowdirect.py/README.md

 'bdpy' faciliates programmatic access to the API to [BorrowDirect](http://www.borrowdirect.org), an academic book-borrowing consortium.

-We use this in production for our 15,000+ successful automated BorrowDirect requests -- _and_ for thousands more automated searches for items that are either unavailable or not-found.
+We use this in production for our 15,000+ successful automated BorrowDirect requests each year -- _and_ for thousands more automated searches for items that are either unavailable or not-found.

 on this page...